loynin/expensify-app/instruction-create-combineReducers.md

+## Using createStore and combineReducers

-In this instruction, we will create the multiple state for the app.
+In this instruction, we will create the multiple states for the app.
-To use multipe state, we need to use `combineReducers` from `redux`.
+To use multipe states, we need to use `combineReducers` from `redux`.
-There for we need to import the modules as the following from the redux:
+Therefore, we need to import the modules as the following from the redux:

 ```
 import {createStore, combineReducers} from 'redux';